-I’m a fifth year-PhD Candidate in the Department of German and Scandinavian at the University of Oregon.
-I study late 20th and early 21st century German literature with focus on questions of migration, exclusion, citizenship, and colonialism as well as approaches to decolonize German studies.
-In particular, I'm particularly interested in examining the writings of German-Bosnian author Saša Stanišić and the role homodiegetic and heterodiegetic narratives play in his novels.
+I’m a sixth year-PhD Candidate in the Department of German and Scandinavian at the University of Oregon.
+I study late 20th and early 21st century German literature with focus on questions of migration, postmigrancy, borders, and coloniality as well as approaches to decolonize German studies.
+For my dissertation project, I'm particularly interested in examining the writings of German-Bosnian author Saša Stanišić and the role homodiegetic and heterodiegetic narratives play in his novels as methods of survival.

-During my doctoral studies, I have completed a Translation Studies Specialization and am currently finishing the "New Media and Culture"-Certificate at the University of Oregon.
+During my doctoral studies, I have completed the Translation Studies Specialization and the "New Media and Culture"-Certificate at the University of Oregon.
 Furthermore, I have been teaching German language classes on all three levels my department offers (100, 200, 300).
 In total, I've taught German culture and language classes to several hundred undergraduate and graduate students.
 [You can learn more about my teaching experience here]

 Apart from my research focus, my scholarship as well as my contributions to the life and development of the department are characterized by curiosity and initiative: Since my start at the UofO, I've served as the Graduate student representative, participating in faculty meetings and functioning as mediator and link between the graduate cohort and the faculty.
 I also organized the department's first Interdisciplinary Graduate Conference in almost a decade, bringing together sixteen scholars from seven universities and nine different disciplines.
 [You can see recordings of the conference panels here]